basimilch/basimilch-app/README.md

 [this SO answer about creating simple vs compound indexed]: http://stackoverflow.com/a/1049392
 [Efficient Use of PostgreSQL Indexes]: https://devcenter.heroku.com/articles/postgresql-indexes

+### Active Record `scopes`

+For a gut introduction to Active Record `scopes` you might want to read the article [Advanced Active Record in Rails 4 | 9.1 Scopes].

+[Advanced Active Record in Rails 4 | 9.1 Scopes]: http://www.informit.com/articles/article.aspx?p=2220311

 ## Heroku

 ### Timeout awaiting process: `heroku run` error